Melanoma

 If the doctor thinks that someone has melanoma, it is usually removed completely – including some of the skin around the abnormal area.
 The removed tissue is then examined under a microscope to find out whether it really is melanoma or something else.

-If it is thought that the melanoma may have already reached a more advanced stage, other examinations are carried out.
+If it is thought that the melanoma may have reached a more advanced stage and already spread, other examinations are carried out.
 For instance, nearby lymph nodes are removed and checked for cancer cells, or they are examined using ultrasound.
 Other imaging techniques might be used too, such as (CT scan) or (MRI scan).
 Further laboratory tests may be needed as well.

 Screening

 Skin cancer is meant for people who don't have any symptoms.
 In Germany, statutory health insurers pay for skin cancer every two years in people aged 35 and over.
-The idea is to detect melanoma or other types of skin cancer before they grow deeper into the tissue or spread to other parts of the body (metastasis), with the aim of being able to provide better treatment and increase the chances of a full recovery.
+The idea is to detect skin cancer as soon as possible – ideally before it grows deeper into the tissue or spreads to other parts of the body (metastasis).
+That increases the chances of being able to provide better treatment and reach a full recovery.

 In skin cancer , the doctor closely inspects all of your skin, from head to toe.
 For the examination to be thorough, they should also look at skin folds and mucous membranes.